cloudnativetrainings/trainings/k8s/fundamentals/kubernetes_advanced/09_ingress.md

             - --ingress-class=nginx
             - --v=2
 ```

+Apply it to your cluster.

 ```bash
 kubectl create -f controller.yaml
 ```

-9. Verify everything is running
+## 9. Verify everything is running

 ```bash
 kubectl -n ingress get ds,pods
 ```

-10. Create the LoadBalancer to enable external traffic to the ingress
+## 10. Create the LoadBalancer to enable external traffic to the Ingress

 ```yaml
 apiVersion: v1
 kind: Service